-26. PUBLICATION OF PROCEEDINGS
+21. PUBLICATION OF PROCEEDINGS

-The Association shall be entitled to publish in the Public Press, or in any other manner it shall think fit, reports of its proceedings, acts and resolutions, whether the same shall or shall not reflect on the character or conduct of any Club, Official, Player or Spectator and every such Club, Official, Player or Spectator shall be deemed to have assented to such publication.
+The Association shall be entitled to publish in the Public Press, or in any other manner it shall think fit, reports of its proceedings, acts and resolutions, whether the same shall or shall not reflect on the character or conduct of any Club, Official, Player or Spectator.

-27. COPIES OF THE RULES
+22. COPIES OF THE RULES

-A copy of the Rules embodied in the Association Handbook shall be sent to the Secretary of each Club belonging to the Association.
-A sum as set out under the Fees and Fines Section will be charged for each additional copy
+A copy of the Rules embodied in the Association Handbook shall be sent to the Secretary of each Club and League affiliated to the Association and Referee registered to the Association